mxmghost/mern_app/guide/backend/README.md

 We can test it with POSTMAN with some GET petitions.

+# User

 ## [Create the user model](https://github.com/mxmghost/mern_app/commit/c4a0a1d0cd95f1e13dd354a8de3e7c19e2a781ec)

-Then we create a dir for the models of our database.
+Create a dir for the models of our database.
 Inside of it we create the file User.js

+_/models/User.js_

 ```js
 const mongoose = require("mongoose");